Sensefarm/protocols/Sensefarm-LPP.md

 | 0x1F | Send Period        | 4    | Unsigned            | Seconds to sleep until next measurement |
 | 0xFE | Reboot             | 0    | -                   | Reboot the device.
 This forced the device to use new settings.
 Reboot command should always be last in the command list as it does an immeditate reboot when read. |

-* Do not send unsupported Elsys commands.
-They might work but partly but will void your warranty.
-Examples are AppSKey, NwkSKey and DevAddr *
+_Do not send unsupported Elsys commands.
+They might work but has not been tested fully and will void your warranty and might brick your device.
+Examples are AppSKey, NwkSKey and DevAddr.
+Contact Sensefarm if needed for additional support._

 Example message:
 ```